World

 BIENVENIDOS TO THE CONTINENT OF EXTRAORDINARY EXTREMES

-But this guide is not for the faint of heart.
-This is a get lost list—a curation of super unique, very wild, often challenging experiences designed to immerse you (well and truly) in the culture and landscapes of this ridiculous continent.
-Proceed with an open mind and sense of adventure.
+But this guide isn’t for the faint-hearted.
+It’s a true get lost list—a curated collection of wild, unique, and often challenging experiences designed to fully immerse you in the rich cultures and breathtaking landscapes of this epic continent.
+Ready for adventure?
+Pack your open mind and dive in!

 Click play to watch